jerryryle/bigsort/README.md

 ## Assumptions
 - I'm going to keep this simple for now and assume large files of fixed-sized records.
 Specifically, I'll sort large binary files filled with 32-bit, unsigned integers that are aligned to 32-bit boundaries.
 There's no particular reason for choosing unsigned other than they're slightly easier for me to visually interpret from a hex dump, should I need to.
+- I interpret the endianness of the file according to the current system's endianness.
+I do not try to normalize it to either big or little.

 ## Research
 My initial hunch is that a merge sort strategy will be most applicable to the problem of sorting files that are larger than system memory.
 In order to sort such files, expensive disk reads/writes will be required.
 Minimizing these will be a necessary part of an efficient solution.
 Furthermore, sequential disk access is usually more efficient than random disk access--this is especially true for magnetic and optical storage where random access can be hundreds of times slower than sequential due to the mechanical nature of those systems.
 So, an algorithm that works in blocks and moves sequentially through a file will be much faster than an algorithm that makes large jumps around the data.